 Although neither party has briefed the issue, there is divided circuit precedent as to whether plaintiff can "avoid the discretionary-function bar by alleging that" defendant breached certain specific duties, even though the ultimate decisions "were themselves discretionary."
 See Franklin Sav.
-Corp.,

-180 F.3d at 1132 n.11 (citing divided precedent from other circuits on this issue generally, under which some courts barred such claims absolutely, while other courts barred the claim, but foresaw exceptions, and one court allowed such a claim); see also Johnson v.
+Corp., 180 F.3d at 1132 n.11 (citing divided precedent from other circuits on this issue generally, under which some courts barred such claims absolutely, while other courts barred the claim, but foresaw exceptions, and one court allowed such a claim); see also Johnson v.
 United States, 949 F.2d 332, 339-40 (10th Cir.
 1991) (rejecting plaintiff's argument that certain allegedly non-discretionary tasks of gathering and communicating information about an accident should be separated from the discretionary decision by the National Park Service of how to conduct the rescue of an injured mountain climber, as the former tasks were "inextricably tied" to the latter discretionary decision, leaving "[n]o meaningful way . . . to consider the nature of [the former non-discretionary] acts apart from the total rescue decision").
 In Franklin Savings Corp., the Tenth Circuit acknowledged the issue, but expressed no opinion on the legal viability of such a claim because the plaintiffs' "complaint did not attribute any harm to the breach of a specific mandate to draft memoranda, as opposed to a failure to perform the discretionary function of weighing options."
 Id. at 1132 n.11, 1133.
-Here, plaintiff alleges that had defendant followed the specific, non-discretionary requirements [in VHA Handbook 1100.19 and VHA Directive 2012-30], [it] would have discovered Wisner's sex-related criminal conviction.
+Here, plaintiff alleges that had defendant followed the specific, non-discretionary requirements [in VHA Handbook 1100.19 and VHA Directive 2012-30], it would have discovered the multiple complaints made against [d]efendant Wisner for inappropriate conduct.
 As a result, the VA . . . negligently retained [Wisner] each time it failed to properly evaluate him prior to reappointments.

 (Doc.
-42, at 21-22 (citation omitted).)
+53, at 18 (citation omitted).)